vitodeploy/docs/servers/server-types.md

 ## Regular (Application Server)

-Regular or Application Server is a type that offers you everything in the begining like Database and PHP however you can chose to not install them.
+Regular or Application Server is a type that offers you everything in the beginning like Database and PHP however you can chose to not install them.

 ## Database